 Terry Noonan returns home to New York's Hells Kitchen after a ten year absence.
 He soon hooks up with childhood pal Jackie who is involved in the Irish mob run by his brother Frankie.
 Terry also rekindles an old flame with Jackie's sister Kathleen.
 Soon, however, Terry is torn between his loyalty to his friends and his loyalties to others.

 Sylvester Stallone is fighting the odds again, this time in the wrestling ring.
 As Cosmo Carboni, he and his two brothers dream of getting out of Hell's Kitchen (circa 1946) and into the big time.
 The exit signs point to Paradise Alley, a sleazy private club where the floorshow consists of raucous wrestling matches with big purses.
 Stallone not only starred in and wrote this action-packed film, he also made his directorial debut in this tale of three guys who could take anything Hell's Kitchen could dish out.

-A group of Chicago mob ruthless enforcers is sent to Kansas City to settle things with the owner of a slaughterhouse who has taken money that is not his to keep.
+A group of Chicago mob ruthless enforcers are sent to Kansas City to settle things with the owner of a slaughterhouse who has taken money that is not his to keep.